Red Claws trade for Anthony Bennett, former No. 1 pick in NBA draft

-Anthony Bennett, the top overall draft pick in the 2013 NBA draft, is coming to Portland.
+Anthony Bennett, the top overall pick in the 2013 NBA draft, is coming to Portland.

 The Maine Red Claws acquired Bennett in a trade Thursday with the Northern Arizona Suns.
-Both franchises are part of the NBA’s developmental G League.

 So why is a 24-year-old former No. 1 draft pick playing in the G League?